 Last time Shep dropped off some clams to me I covered it here, so I want to steam this batch a little differently.
 I decided to use up some leftover rose wine and totally ignore the FODMAPs by using some garlic and onion.
 I figure if you steam shellfish in wine, you have to have some garlic, and if you are steaming soft shell Essex clams, then you need an onion in the pot.
 Then again, the holiday season is where diets go to die right?

-- About 1/2 cup of white or rose wine
+About 1/2 cup of white or rose Wine

-How Were The Steamers?
+How Were The Steamed Clams?

 I never made steamers like that and I really liked the way the broth turned out.
 All the herbs, onions and garlic mellowed and took on a very holiday appropriate flavor.
 Dunking that crusty sourdough into the broth had a hint of Thanksgiving stuffing.
 The clams themselves were small and sweet, with only 2 that didn’t open.
 All the vegetables and herbs got trapped in the shells and made for a very flavorful bowl of steamed clams.